 Harvest index (HI) was calculated using the formula of Singh and Stoskopf (1971):

-Results
+Results and Discussion

 4.1 Growth Parameters

 The growth parameters of mustard, namely plant height, dry matter accumulation and number of leaves per plant, were significantly influenced by different nutrient management practices (Table2).
 Among the treatments, the maximum plant height (27.78, 111.35 and 142.68 cm), dry matter accumulation (2.60, 9.07 and 13.43 g plant⁻¹), and number of leaves per plant (36.80) were recorded under T₀ (100% RDF through chemical fertilizers), which was found statistically at par with integrated nutrient treatments like T₇ (FYM + Vermicompost + Sulphur + Rock phosphate), T₆ (FYM + Vermicompost + Rock phosphate) and T₅ (Vermicompost + FYM + Sulphur) at 40, 80 DAS and harvest stages.
 Conversely, the lowest values of these growth parameters were consistently observed in T₁ (Sulphur + RDF).